7 Best Cordless Impact Wrenches for Changing Tires in 2023

 Are cordless impact wrenches any good?

 Yes, if you purchase the right one.
 Batteries have come a long way over the last few years, allowing these tools to be quite powerful.
-Of course, you do have to remember to charge the battery.
+Of course, you have to remember to charge the battery.
 But, many of them last quite a long time.
-With speed chargers, you can recharge a battery in only an hour or two as well.
+With speed chargers, you can also recharge a battery in only an hour or two.

 Will a cordless impact wrench remove lug nuts?

 Yes.
-You should be able to remove lug nuts off of your car as long as your impact wrench is powerful enough.
+You should be able to remove lug nuts from your car as long as your impact wrench is powerful enough.
 All nuts are tightened to a certain amount of torque.
 Usually, this is 80 to 100 ft-lb.
 However, it does vary a bit from car to car.

 Our other articles about impact wrenches: